flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - would love a demo once it's ready
     - there will be a paywall
     - on the [[productivity equation]] of AI:
+        - AI gives a significant productivity boost
-        - easy to give away
+        - so it should make it easy to give away a good fraction of content
+        - lots of recent but by now historical data -- e.g. how to best prompt a one year old model

 ## [[2024-07-03]]